hfp/libxstream/documentation/libxstream_contrib.md

 ## Blank Lines

 - Never three or more consecutive blank lines, anywhere.
-- Exactly two blank lines separate function definitions.
+- Exactly two blank lines separate function definitions in a `.c` or `.cl` file. **A header may use one**, and the files that carry small `LIBXS_API_INLINE` definitions are uniform about it: `libxs_gemm.h` and `libxs_token.h` use one throughout, `libxs_math.h` for sixteen of its twenty-one.
+One or two, but not a mixture within a file, which is the surrounding code a change there has to match.
 - At most one blank line separates logical blocks inside a function.

 ## Formatting